Bacdafucup: 25th anniversary

 Several different media have written articles dedicated to the 25th anniversary of the release of the album.
-Sha Be Allah of The Source said "Onyx made their claim to fame with their trademark “mad face”, bald heads and all black everything.
+Sha Be Allah of The Source said, "Onyx made their claim to fame with their trademark “mad face”, bald heads and all black everything.
 Many copycats came after these guys, but their mark on the game is definitely unparalleled.
 Salute to Fredro, Sticky, Seez, and a big RIP to DS."

-Paul Meara of AmbrosiaForHeads said "Leading up to the Bacdafucup‘s March 30 drop was their single “Throw Ya Guns,” released in November 1992.
-It exemplified ONYX's violent and menacing musical style and became a precursor to perhaps the group's most famous single ever in “Slam,” which eventually would make it all the way to #4 on Billboard's Hot 100 chart."
+Paul Meara of AmbrosiaForHeads said, "Leading up to the Bacdafucup‘s March 30 drop was their single "Throw Ya Guns," released in November 1992.
+It exemplified ONYX's violent and menacing musical style and became a precursor to perhaps the group's most famous single ever in "Slam,” which eventually would make it all the way to #4 on Billboard's Hot 100 chart."

-Vin Rican, the author of the program "Wax Only", which appears on the YouTube channel of LA radio station KPWR, made a mix composed of the drums used to create the album Bacdafucup.
+Vin Rican, the host of the program "Wax Only" which appears on the YouTube channel of LA radio station KPWR, made a mix composed of the drums used to create the album Bacdafucup.

-Bronx, NYC videographer Olise Forel made a hip-hop cover animation.
+The Bronx, NYC videographer Olise Forel made a hip-hop cover animation.